vlang/v/doc/packaging_v_for_distributions.md

 to make modifications to themselves.
 Instead, they require the user to use their package manager, provided by the distro/platform.

-To facilitate that, it is usually best for all involved, if you as a package maintainer, remove or replace cmd/tools/vself.v, with a short v program, that advices the final V user to use the package manager tool, or to use a V installed from source instead.
+To facilitate that, it is usually best for all involved if you, as a package maintainer, remove or replace cmd/tools/vself.v, with a short v program, that advises the final V user to use the package manager tool, or to use a V installed from source instead.

-4) Another V feature/command, that can interfere with read only packaging, is `v self`.
-We recommended, that you disable command too, by replacing cmd/tools/vself.v with a small V program, that informs the user that `v self` is not recommended, when used with a packaged version of V, and then advices the user to install V from source, if he wants to use `v self`.
+4) Another V feature/command that can interfere with read only packaging is `v self`.
+We recommend that you disable this command as well, by replacing cmd/tools/vself.v with a small V program that informs the user that `v self` is not recommended when used with a packaged version of V, and then advises the user to install V from source if he wants to use `v self`.

-5) The V source repo contains sizable folders like .git/ and thirdparty/tcc/.git/ which will not be needed by users of packages (they are useful for `v up` to work, which will be disabled too, see above for the reasons why).
-Some of the files, like Makefile, make.bat, GNUmakefile will not be used either, so they can be safely removed too.
+5) The V source repo contains sizable folders like `.git/` and `thirdparty/tcc/.git/` which will not be needed by users of packages (they are not useful if `v up` is disabled, as recommended previously).
+Some other files, such as `Makefile`, `make.bat`, and `GNUmakefile` will not be used either, so they can also be safely removed.

-Depending on how stripped you want your package, you can remove the examples/ folder as well, since although it is usually good to have examples, people will try to compile them, and that would not work in a read-only package (because the executables are put right next to the source `.v` files by default, if `-o executable_name` is not used ).
+Depending on how stripped you want your package, you can remove the examples/ folder as well.
+It is usually good to have examples, but they could be in a separate package.

+If a user attempts to compile the examples in that folder, it will not work in a read-only package (because the executables are put right next to the source `.v` files by default, unless `-o path_to_executable_name` is used).

 6) Location of vlib/ .
 V expects, that its vlib/ folder, will be located right next to its executable, and that is currently hard to customize.
 It will be changed, if there is enough